VertigoOne1/securia/README.md

 ## DONE

+- refactored authentication for microservices to the db driven version, standardised to authbearer class
+- introduced uuid for recorders to avoid conflicts and the bug
+- create access control and hierarchy of who can edit what - done
+- create role based access sytem - super, admin, user, guest. user and up can CRUD, guest can R - done
+- create the rest of the crud for system admin and management - done
 - implemented a startup admin user creation routine, the password is printed in console logs once, if you lose it, you will need to delete the user in the db - done
 - implemented a user login system with ability to link users(owners) to recorders, and set the basics for role based access to the system too - done
 - implemented user datatables and ownership linking fields - done